eu-cdse/documentation/APIs/openEO/federation/backends/collections.md

 The current criteria are:

-1. Collections should be complementary to the existing offer, avoiding collections with the same name or similar content.
+1. Collections must be complementary to the existing offer, avoiding collections with the same name or similar content.
 2. Only non-experimental collections will be considered.
-3. Full-archive collections, or collections that fully cover a specific region are encouraged to avoid 'demo' collections that only offer a marginal part of the actual dataset.
+3. Full-archive collections, or collections that fully cover a specific region are encouraged.
+The intention is to avoid 'demo' collections that only offer a marginal part of the actual dataset.

 ## Collection availability